usnistgov/metaschema/website/content/specification/_index.md

 The tight binding to supported derivative data formats has many advantages.

-1. Schema representations for a given supported data format can be automatically generated from a Metaschema module.
+1. **Automated Schema Generation:** Schema representations for a given supported data format can be automatically generated from a Metaschema module.
 Generated schemas can be used to validate that data is conformant to the associated format(s), ensuring that data is conformant to the model defined by the Metaschema module.
 When the model is changed, an updated schema representation can be automatically generated.
-1. Data represented in a given supported data format can be automatically translated into an alternate supported data format.
+1. **Automated Translation of Content:** Data represented in a given supported data format can be automatically translated into an alternate supported data format.
 This allows data to be maintained in a single data format, which can be easily converted into all of the other supported formats.
-1. Data format specific documentation can be automatically generated that is aligned with the concepts used in a given format.
+1. **Automated Documentation Generation:** Data format specific documentation can be automatically generated that is aligned with the concepts used in a given format.
 This can be used to provide a format-specific view of a model.
-1. Programming language specific parsing and content generation code can also be automatically generated using a Metaschema module supporting data deserialization and serialization code capable of reading and writing data in each supported format.
+1. **Automated Parsing Code Generation:** Programming language specific parsing and content generation code can also be automatically generated using a Metaschema module supporting data deserialization and serialization code capable of reading and writing data in each supported format.
 This generative approach allows application developers to focus right away on business logic and user interface features instead of building the basic common data structures needed for all applications that work with information from a given domain.

 The following illustrates the Metaschema Framework architecture as described above.